 Zimbabwe applies vehicle charges for short-term foreign motorists.
 These charges include a carbon tax, parking fees, road tolls and increased border tolls.

-If you intend to drive to Mozambique, please check our travel advice for Mozambique for the latest on the security situation in provinces close to Zimbabwe.
-More information: Mozambique travel advice.
+- If you plan to drive to Mozambique, read the Mozambique travel advice and seek up-to-date local advice on the security situation in provinces close to Zimbabwe.

 There is limited airline choice within Zimbabwe.
 Flight schedules can change or be cancelled at short notice.
 Charter flights can be arranged through private companies.

-Air Zimbabwe has been refused permission to operate flights to the EU as it has not demonstrated compliance with international air safety standards.
+Air Zimbabwe has been refused permission to operate flights to the EU due to its safety standards.
 Australian Embassy staff are not permitted to use Air Zimbabwe for official travel, other than in exceptional circumstances.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the Aviation Safety Network website for information on aviation safety in Zimbabwe.

-Swimming in lakes and rivers is unsafe because of the possibility of being attacked by wildlife and the risk of catching water-borne diseases such as bilharzia (schistosomiasis).
+Swimming in lakes and rivers is unsafe because of the possibility of attacks by wildlife and the risk of catching water-borne diseases such as bilharzia (schistosomiasis).

 If you are detained you have the right to contact an Australian Embassy consular officer.

 The penalties for possession, manufacture or trafficking of illegal drugs, including marijuana, are severe and include lengthy imprisonment and heavy fines.
 More information: Drugs